khanhbang03/Data-Integration-and-Warehousing-Project/README.md

   c.
 Cycle 3: "Shipping Date" from 1-Jan-2013 to 31-Dec-2013
   d.
 Cycle 4: "Shipping Date" from 1-Jan-2014 to 31-Dec-2014
   e.
 Cycle 5: "Shipping Date" from 1-Jan-2015 to 31-Dec-2015
 8. Create pivot table from the DW data
-9.
-  a.
-SELECT query to find out total number of unique (distinct) orders from table “Orders”
-  b.
-From pivot table, find out year-wise average “Response” for each country
+9. From pivot table, find out year-wise average “Response” for each country.